jmjjg/Database/README.md

                 // Default values
                 // 1°) Accepted validator names, as a string or an array of strings, NULL for any 'accepted' => null,
                 // 2°) Cache validation rules and their error messages ?
-                'cache' => null,
+NULL for global settings 'cache' => null,
                 // 3°) Domain to use for error messages 'domain' => 'database'